ethereum-oasis-op/baseline/examples/bri-3/docs/zeroKnowledge/circuits/ecdsaSignatureCircuit.md

 Reasons for not using PLONK:

-Although PLONK doesn't require a trusted setup per application-specific circuit, it does require the powers of tau ceremony.
-[7](https://blog.iden3.io/circom-snarkjs-plonk.html) Ptau is only available for BN128 and BLS12-381 curves, making it incompatible with fast circuits that use Secq256k1 curve.
-[8](https://github.com/iden3/snarkjs)
+Although PLONK doesn't require a trusted setup per application-specific circuit, it does require the powers of tau ceremony.^[7]^(https://blog.iden3.io/circom-snarkjs-plonk.html) Ptau is only available for BN128 and BLS12-381 curves, making it incompatible with fast circuits that use Secq256k1 curve.^[8]^(https://github.com/iden3/snarkjs)

 **Spartan-ECDSA has been chosen because it is the fastest and most efficient zk-SNARK protocol for ECDSA signature verification circuits.**